Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 Disposable swim diapers are a great convenient option, of course.

-I also like some of the reusable cloth swim diaper options out there, including those from iPlay and Charlie Banana.
+There are also some good reusable cloth swim diaper options out there, including those from iPlay and Charlie Banana.

-While those were some of my favorites for my kids, there are tons of great options out there.
+While those are some favorites, there are tons of great options out there.

 Sun Hats